marendowski/marendowski.github.io/content/personal/anime/index.md

 [Samurai Champloo](https://myanimelist.net/anime/205/Samurai_Champloo) | Action, Adventure, Comedy | From the Cowboy Bebop director.
 Where history and cool fights mix with what was to become a lofi hip-hop.
 [Konosuba](https://myanimelist.net/anime/30831/Kono_Subarashii_Sekai_ni_Shukufuku_wo) | Isekai, Comedy | Super fun to watch, guilty pleasure.
 [Attack on Titan](https://myanimelist.net/anime/16498/Shingeki_no_Kyojin) | Military, Titans | Do I need to write something?

-As of 28-06-2024 MyAnimeList shows 48 days, 210 total entries and 2723 episodes total!

 ## Western "anime"